Updated April 5, 2019.

 Spherion also tracks employment trends through its annual Emerging Workforce Study to provide both employers and job seekers with insights about the ever-changing needs and desires of workers as well as the challenges faced by employers.

-This company currently ranks #203 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1946 and franchising since 1956, the number of locations has risen slightly in recent years to the current total of 182, none of which are company-owned and all of which are located in the U.S.
+This company currently ranks #151 (a big move up from last year’s position of #203) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1946 and franchising since 1956, the number of locations currently stands at 181 (one less than last year’s total), none of which are company-owned and all of which are located in the U.S.

 4. Patrice & Associates